Liam-Zhou/chuwa0311/HW3-java8/README.md

    ```
 6. What is Runtime Exception? could you give me some examples?

-   Runtime Exception is exception that occurs on runtime, not complie time.
+   Runtime Exception is exception that occurs on runtime, not compile time.
    Examples:
    - NullPointerException
    - ArrayIndexOutOfBoundsException